lavoiesl/dotfiles-builder/README.md

 The goal is to optimize `.bashrc` and other dotfiles to only include what works.

-Expensive checks can be done like looping through a lot of choices of even doing a `locate libpng.h` because the `.bashrc` is compiled once, not everytime you start a new shell.
+Expensive checks can be done like looping through a lot of choices of even doing a `locate my-program` because the `.bashrc` is compiled once, not everytime you start a new shell.

 ## Howto